NXLog Documentation

 }

 Example 3.
-Use schedule and module restart to get a crude rate limited source
+Using a schedule and module restart for crude rate-limiting

 This configuration generates ten events defined in the MaxCount directive.
 Then, the Schedule block restarts the module to start generating events again, going into a cycle of generating ten events every 5 seconds.